Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_utilities.md

 Godot InSim uses the same terminology as the official InSim documentation.
 The main concept to grasp about players is the distinction between *connected* players and *driving* players.
 They are defined as follows:
-- A :class_ref[Connection] represents a player connected to the server.
-Each Connection is attributed a **UCID**, or Unique Connection ID.
+- A :class_ref[GISConnection] represents a player connected to the server.
+Each connection is attributed a **UCID**, or Unique Connection ID.
 This UCID is assigned when the player joins, and will uniquely identify them until they leave the server; at that point, another player joining the server may use the same UCID.
-- A :class_ref[Player] represents a player who is currently driving.
-Each Player is attributed a **PLID**, or PLayer ID.
-Like UCIDs, the PLID uniquely identifies the current driver, who will also have a reference to their corresponding Connection through their UCID.
+- A :class_ref[GISPlayer] represents a player who is currently driving.
+Each player is attributed a **PLID**, or PLayer ID.
+Like UCIDs, the PLID uniquely identifies the current driver, who will also have a reference to their corresponding connection through their UCID.

-Note that LFS itself does not have a concept of Connection or Player; instead, it only uses UCIDs and PLIDs, and expects InSim developers to maintain lists of those values for identification (this is what Godot InSim handles for you through the :class_ref[Connection] and :class_ref[Player] objects).
+Note that LFS itself does not have a concept of connection or player; instead, it only uses UCIDs and PLIDs, and expects InSim developers to maintain lists of those values for identification (this is what Godot InSim handles for you through the :class_ref[GISConnection] and :class_ref[GISPlayer] objects).

 ## Connections

-You can get the list of current connections through the :class_ref[InSim.connections]{target="InSim#property_connections"} property, which is a :godot[Dictionary] mapping UCIDs to :class_ref[Connection] objects.
+You can get the list of current connections through the :class_ref[InSim.connections]{target="InSim#property_connections"} property, which is a :godot[Dictionary] mapping UCIDs to :class_ref[GISConnection] objects.
 Using those, you can get the names (username and nickname) of all players currently connected to the server, check whether they are admins, and get their current flags.

 The most useful things to retrieve are probably the username or nickname (using the UCID that you can read from